sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 <span class="badge badge-note">Sourcegraph 3.39+</span>

-Account will be lockout for 30 minutes after 5 consecutive failed sign-in attempts within one hour for builtin authentication provider.
-The threshold and duration of periods can be customized via `"auth.lockout"` in the site configuration:
+Account will be locked out for 30 minutes after 5 consecutive failed sign-in attempts within one hour for the builtin authentication provider.
+The threshold and duration of lockout and consecutive periods can be customized via `"auth.lockout"` in the site configuration:

 ```json
 {